 On the same location of the current Cathedral, another parish church was built as a result of Dr Patrick McGettigan’s efforts.
 On the Glencar Road, there had been another one, too.
 Sentry Hill, a 19th-century Victorian farmhouse, is located between those sites and throughout the years of persecution—a sentry was a soldier standing to guard the priests who celebrated Mass.

-About a mile away from Saint Eunan’s Cathedral, Rodger’s Burn site stood there in the shape of an old mass rock and it was clearly related to the Penal Laws Era.
+About a mile away from Saint Eunan’s Cathedral, Rodger’s Burn site stood there in the shape of the old mass rock and it was clearly related to the Penal Laws Era.
 The Penal Cross is beautifully presented at the Cathedral as a reminder of such days.
 Such crosses were specially made to be easily hidden in a time when practising of the religious rites of Catholicism was prohibited.

 Further History of the Cathedral